davidpots/playsongnotes/_lessons/109 [Tyler Childers] Whitehouse Road.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

-## Excellent solo Tyler Childers version
+## Editor's notes

+In this lesson, I'll teach you how to play "Whitehouse Road" by Tyler Childers.
+This is a great song in drop-D tuning with a capo on the 5th fret - and it only needs 3 chords!
+I'll teach you the chords, explain the intro riff that Tyler Childers plays, and break down the strumming pattern.
+I hope you enjoy!

-Here's a great performane of the song - you can hear so much more intricacy in his guitarwork, compared to the album version.
-This is what I'm basing this lesson off of.
+I'll be basing this lesson off of this solo acoustic performance of the song, which is great -- you can hear so much more intricacy in his guitar work (especially compared to the album version, where the guitar is harder to hear).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oOIJecsnaWg?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-## PDF print-out of this lesson

-For a print-ready PDF of this lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/25806683).
-For a few bucks a month, you get access to PDFs of all my new & recent lessons ([view a free sample](http://playsongnotes.com/downloads)).

 ## Lyrics w/ chords